Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Features of a Secure Exchange Platform

-One important feature is regulatory compliance.
-Platforms licensed in jurisdictions like the European Union are obligated to follow strict laws regarding asset protection, Anti-Money Laundering (AML), and Know Your Customer (KYC) procedures.
-This framework helps prevent fraud.
+When choosing a platform, look for one that prioritizes security through a multi-layered approach.
+An important feature is regulatory compliance.
+Platforms licensed in jurisdictions like the European Union must follow strict laws regarding asset protection, Anti-Money Laundering (AML), and Know Your Customer (KYC) procedures, which helps prevent fraud.

 Consider the platform's custody model.
 Non-custodial exchanges allow you to transact directly from your personal wallet, minimizing the risk associated with storing funds on the exchange itself.